 If you opt for freelance workers, you’ll likely pay a little more per hour for a developer than you would for a designer.
 It averages out at around $50 per hour for a decent level of expertise.

-You can also team up with an agency that specializes in both design and development.
+You can also team up with a web agency that specializes in both design and web development.
 The hourly rate is even higher at around $100 per hour, but you’d be getting a full package.

 3. Consider the timescale

 Creating a website using professional help isn’t going to be as satisfyingly fast as it would be using a website builder.

 On the plus side, by outsourcing the job you’re giving yourself more time to do other things.
 And that might be exactly what you want.